95-benedek/Vapsolo-Sixer-WebRTC-Puller/README.md

 When you inject it, two console warns should pop up:

-⚠️ made by: 95.benedek._ (Koid), have fun using it! ;) ⚠️ Discord: 95.benedek._
+- ⚠️ made by: 95.benedek._ (Koid), have fun using it! ;)
+- ⚠️ Discord: 95.benedek._

 If you see THAT, that means you successfully injected it, and it's ready to use.
 You can drag it around wherever you want to put it.
-After it, Press "Start" (in OmeTV / Chatalternative / Omegle), and it'll start to work.
+After it, Press "Start" (in OmeTV / Chat alternative / Omegle), and it'll start to work.

 Use it on your own responsibility.
 The UDP-Koid part will not be released for a while, because I don't want people to DoS eachother.
 If you have any more questions, or how to inject this tool into your WEB browser on your PC/Laptop, please contact me on: